Fei hua qing han: Content

 A stagnant pool of water can still sway, but you have forever gone away.

-Taking the first and last characters of each line as a single sentence, it reads "Go to hell Japan, Koizumi must die" (日本去死, 小泉定亡).
+Taking the first and last characters of each line as a single sentence, it reads "Go to hell Japan, Koizumi must die" (日本去死, 小泉定亡 Rìběn qù sǐ, Xiǎoquán dìng wáng).

 In Chinese literature, there is a long tradition of hiding sensitive messages, mostly political related ones, in the lines of a poem.
 These hidden messages can be seen by reading the poem horizontally, diagonally, clockwise or anti-clockwise.
 One famous example is a poem protesting against Chinese prime minister Li Peng, after the 1989 Tiananmen Square protests and massacre.
 The poem seemingly showed strong support for the communist-governed China, and was published by the People's Daily in 1991, but when read diagonally, it showed a slogan "Li Peng must resign to appease anger of the people", which embarrassed the Chinese government.